 Our financial results are affected by the timing of our product releases and the commercial success of those titles.
-Our NASCAR products have historically accounted for the majority of our revenue, however we have diversified our product offerings and are generating revenues from KartKraft, rFactor 2 and Le Mans 24 Hour virtual event reducing the percentage of revenues from NASCAR.
-We released: (i) our next generation NASCAR console/PC game, NASCAR 21: Ignition, on October 28, 2021; (ii) NASCAR Heat Ultimate Edition+ on Nintendo Switch on November 19, 2021, the first-ever NASCAR title to come to Nintendo Switch; and (iii) the full release of the KartKraft kart racing simulator on January 26, 2022 for the PC.
+Our NASCAR products have historically accounted for the majority of our revenue; however, we have diversified our product offerings and are generating revenues from KartKraft, rFactor 2 and Le Mans 24 Hour virtual event reducing the percentage of revenues from NASCAR.
+We released: (i) our upgrade to our NASCAR game for the next generation consoles, NASCAR 21: Ignition, on October 28, 2021, and a 2022 season update on October 6, 2022; (ii) NASCAR Heat Ultimate Edition+ on Nintendo Switch on November 19, 2021, the first-ever NASCAR title to come to Nintendo Switch; (iii) the full release of the KartKraft kart racing simulator on January 26, 2022 for the PC; and (iv) NASCAR Rivals, the official game of the 2022 NASCAR season, on Nintendo Switch on October 14, 2022.
 Additionally, in May 2020 and January 2021, respectively, we obtained the exclusive licenses to develop multi-platform games for the BTCC and the WEC series, including the iconic 24 Hours of Le Mans race, and in July 2021, we obtained the license to develop multi-platform games for INDYCAR.
-During the six months ended June 30, 2022, we modified our product release schedule such that our next NASCAR title for 2022 will be an update to our 2021 release and the anticipated timing of some of our other planned product releases for other racing series have been moved to later periods.
-The INDYCAR, BTCC and Le Mans games are currently under development, and we currently anticipate releasing games for these racing series in 2023 and 2024.
+In the first quarter of 2022, we modified our product release schedule such that our most recent NASCAR console and PC title for 2022 was delivered as an update to our 2021 release through the 2022 Season Expansion Update downloadable content (DLC) and the anticipated timing of some of our other planned product releases for other racing series have been moved to later periods.
+The INDYCAR, BTCC and Le Mans game experiences are currently under development, and we currently anticipate releasing game experiences for these racing series in 2023 and 2024.
 Going forward, we intend to expand our license arrangements to other internationally recognized racing series and the platforms we operate on.
-We believe that having a broader product portfolio will improve our operating results and provide a revenue stream that is less cyclical than releasing a single game per year.
+We believe that having a broader product portfolio will improve our operating results and provide a revenue stream that is less cyclical than releasing a single gam